stovonson/website/src/pages/blog/issue4.md

 Obviously, this became too much, and since Feburary I've been cutting down on the amount of content I make, and making less, higher-quality stuff instead.

-This ranges from [modpacks](https://modrinth.com/user/stovonson), to [projects](https://stovonson.in/projects/) and [Beets (Bluesky posts)](https://bsky.app/profile/stovonson.in).
+This ranges from [modpacks](https://modrinth.com/user/stovonson), to [projects](https://stovonson.in/projects/) and [Tweets](https://x.com/stovonsonX).
 Maybe in the future I'll make YouTube videos again, but for now I'll stick to my current setup.

 Oh yeah: I've got a new modpack coming out soon, [follow me on Modrinth](https://modrinth.com/user/stovonson) to keep up-to-date.
 I've also added all of my existing modpacks on here!